johnglass2003/CacheSimulator/README.md

 Simulation for Cache Performance
 John Glass Cache Simulator

-This Cache Simulator has been made using Python including timeit and matplotlib.pyplot
+This Cache Simulator has been made using Python including **timeit** and **matplotlib.pyplot** (These are necessary to run so please run python -m pip install -U pip python -m pip install -U matplotlib in a command line to run this simulation
+).

+gcc.trace is the file being opened by default, you may change this within the code as long as the file is in the same location as the simulation.

+Once run, the built in tests will execute producing plots for Hit Rate vs Cache Size, Total Access Time vs Cache Size, and Miss Rate vs Associativity.
+The data used to create the graphs collected from the tests will be output in array form to the terminal.

 (Fifo means First In First Out and Lru means Least Recently Used)